BCBA vs. RBT - Maximizing Autism Progress

 Rewards of Being an ABA Technician

 Being an ABA Technician is a rewarding profession that allows one to make a positive impact on the lives of individuals with autism.
-RBTs play a crucial role in providing direct client care in one-on-one and group settings, following behavior reduction and behavioral skill acquisition protocols, collecting and recording data based on client behavior, and communicating with clients, parents, and caregivers regarding client progress.
+RBTs play a crucial role in providing direct client care in one-on-one and group settings, following behavior reduction and behavioral skills acquisition protocols, collecting and recording data based on client behavior, and communicating with clients, parents, and caregivers regarding client progress.

 Moreover, RBTs can work in various settings such as clinical settings, homes, communities, and schools under the supervision of lead behavior analysts.
 This allows for a dynamic and versatile work environment where one can directly contribute to teaching communication, social, and daily living skills while reducing problematic behaviors.